 Enabling children to create, maintain and sustain safe and positive relationships with different people lies at the heart of the work that foster families do.
 The role modelling of sustaining positive relationships in practice is an essential part of a foster carers work and this starts right at the beginning with the assessment process.

-At Moon and Back we work with several assessors who are able to develop long term relationships.
-Given the conversations that inevitably take place as part of an assessment it is not surprising that many foster carers talk about assessment as a soul searching experience where very private things are brought in to the open.
+At To the Moon and Back Foster Care we work with several assessors who are able to develop long term relationships.
+Given the conversations that inevitably take place as part of an assessment it is not surprising that many foster carers talk about assessment as a soul searching experience where very private things are brought into the open.

 It’s important to build trust by balancing the power of the relationship formed during the assessment.
 The assessor will do this by sharing some things about themselves, so that there is a balance of knowledge of each other.
 There is a fine line however.
 The sharing of personal details by the assessor, with the person he or she is assessing, should be in the best interests of the person being assessed.
 It takes experience and skill to do this well.
 One of our assessing social workers Zuzana shares with me how she has mastered her ability to develop meaningful and safe relationships with the people she assesses, so that she can ask the right questions and ensure people feel able to trust her with the answer.